anttiharju/actions/filter-changes/README.md

 # Filter changes

 This is a sibling action to [find changes](../find-changes/).
-With the two actions combined, following CI jobs can run conditionally based on changes.
+With the two actions combined, following CI jobs or steps can run conditionally based on changes.

 ## Usage example